 The self-proclaimed county of contrasts, a holiday in Dorset, in South West England, will allow you to combine a day exploring the Jurassic heritage coast with a slice of England’s history.
-All from the perfectly located base afforded by your Dorset holiday cottage.
+Oh and a spot of sun-bathing too!

-Listed below are a selection of our Dorset cottages, many of them thatched and situated within traditional villages including West Lulworth and Swanage.
-No trip to Dorset is complete without the obligatory visit to Durdle Door at the beach on the Lulworth Estate.
-Wander along the beach, you might stumble across a fossil from the Jurassic period!
+Of course, no beach holiday in Dorset is complete without the obligatory visit to Durdle Door near Lulworth.
+Durdle Door is a natural limestone arch which can be found on the beach of the Lulworth Estate.
+Whilst you’ll be fascinated looking up at the intricacies of the arch, take time to look down too – you might stumble across a fossil from the Jurassic period!
 Then turn from sandcastles to stone castles as you explore the eponymous castle located at Corfe.
-Partially demolished in 1646, look out for the ‘murder holes’ and then climb to the top to enjoy breath-taking views across Purbeck.
+Partially demolished in 1646, watch out for the ‘murder holes’ and then climb to the top to enjoy breath-taking views across Purbeck.